thesephist/zerotocode/content/milestones/introduction-to-html.md

 <p>This is not a comment!
 This is a real thing.</p>
 {{</highlight>}}

-If you copy this HTML into your editor, you'll see that the first part, the part surrounded by `<!--...-->`, doesn't show up.
+If you view this HTML in your editor, you'll see that the first part, the part surrounded by `<!--...-->`, doesn't show up.
 This is a _comment_, and comments are ignored by browsers when they display your HTML on the page.
 All comments are surrounded by `<!--` and `-->`, and can span multiple lines.
 Developers use comments like this to point out things in our code or add annotations or, well, comments, in our code, for other people to read.
 In this course, I'll use them to point out things in the middle of our code blocks.

 ### Tags can be inside other tags